5 Most Effective Powerbait Rigs For Multiple Methods

 About My Powerbait Rig Setup

-Float Fishing Powerbait Rig
+Float Fishing Rig For Powerbait

 Float fishing in rivers and in lakes is probably my most effective method for catching fish.

-In lakes and rivers, I use the exact same setup, but the only difference is in the lake I use a slip float especially if it’s deeper than my rod is long, so over 7 feet.
+In lakes and rivers, I use the exact same setup, but the only difference is in the lake I use a slip float, especially if it’s deeper than my rod is long, so over 7 feet.

 In rivers, I much prefer longer rods of 10 to 12 feet so I will use a fixed float from any water under 12 feet deep.

-The Drift Fishing Powerbait Rigs
+The Drift Fishing Rig For Powerbait

 The drift fishing method is what I use when fishing big rivers with heavy currents or deeper water.
 I’ve used this for trout, steelhead, salmon, carp, bass, and catfish.